-Manuscripts should be typed and double-spaced, using Times New Roman, 12-point font, with one-inch margins, left-justification only, and should follow the most current edition of MLA Style Manual and Guide to Scholarly Publishing with internal citations and a list of works cited.
+EWR Manuscripts should be prepared in Microsoft Word (or a similar program) and should follow the MLA Handbook, 8th ed., with internal citations and a list of works cited.
 Articles that are not in MLA format will be returned.

-• Contributors are also responsible for obtaining all necessary permissions upon acceptance of the essay
+• Contributors are responsible for obtaining all necessary permissions upon acceptance of the essay.

-• South, North (nouns) and southern, northern (adjective)
+• South, North (nouns) and southern, northern (adjectives)

-—When possible, contributors should cite texts in The Library of America Complete Novels and Stories, Essays & Memoir, and Occasions: Selected Writings.
+—Whenever possible, contributors should cite texts in The Library of America’s Complete Novels, Stories, Essays & Memoir, and Occasions: Selected Writings.

 The following standard abbreviations are used in parenthetical citations.
 Texts not collected in these volumes are cited according to MLA format or by stipulated abbreviations.